-Apple Pie Moonshine is probably the most popular and sought after type of bootleg whiskey ever made, and for good reason - it's delicious.
+Apple pie shine is probably the most popular and sought after type of bootleg whiskey ever made, and for good reason - it's delicious.
 We've already posted procedures for making a basic mash and even instructions on making peach moonshine.
-Here is our favorite (high octane) apple pie moonshine recipe:‹ Go back to the blog
+Here is our favorite (high octane) apple pie moonshine recipe.

 First, add the apple concentrate, cinnamon sticks and brown sugar to a pot.
-Bring to a boil and then simmer for 60 minutes.
+Bring to a boil and then simmer on very low heat, covered, for 20-30 minutes.
 Stir a few times as it is heating up to dissolve the sugar.
-Note, you could simmer for only 20 minutes, but you'd want to leave the jar sit for a couple of weeks before drinking to allow it to season.
-Heating it longer in the pot (60 minutes) will cause the cinnamon sticks to release their flavor very quickly, allowing you to be able to drink it immediately.
+Heating causes the cinnamon sticks to release their flavor very quickly, allowing you to be able to drink it immediately.
 I like to call this the "instant satisfaction" method.

 After simmering, remove the pot from heat and let it cool.
 Make sure it is completely cool, and none of the burners on the stove are on before moving on to the next step.

-After the mixture has cooled, add 2 pint jars (or one quart jar) to the mixture and stir it up a bit.
+After the mixture has cooled, split it between 4 pint jars (or 2 quart jars).
+Top the jars off with 150 proof corn whiskey.
 Remember, 100+ proof moonshine is flammable.
 You do not want to do this anywhere near a heat source.

 Beware, this recipe is high proof.
 A lot of recipes call for adding a gallon apple this and a gallon of apple that, but by the time you're done adding all that liquid, you've dropped your proof down into the baby formula range.
 Apple concentrate provides apple flavor without compromising proof.
 This stuff sneaks up on you - and then it punches you in the face!
 But it's oh, so good.